 What if you can’t fix the problem?

-On the other side, I recommend InMotion Hosting for any website and application.
-They are professional hosting services with super fast servers that make everything better and error-free.
+On the other side, I recommend InMotion Hosting for any website and application at a cheaper price.
+They are professional hosting service with super fast servers that make everything better and error-free.
 You will forget the low quality services with your actual shared hosting, and things will be much better.

 Even, if you have something wrong in your blog files, the above hosting services will scan everything and correct issues automatically.
 At the same time, you get a manual verification service with the first host that works for your security and website speed.
 So, you should get the problem solved with them.